 Information Call Lines:

 The following radio and TV stations can be monitored as an additional source of information concerning the status of the university:

 Frederick WFMD 930 AM

 Baltimore WBAL Channel 11

-Scheduled Public Safety officers, Residence Life staff, Student Health Services staff, and designated Physical Plant employees are considered essential personnel.
-Although not considered essential services, the library, media center, PC Labs, and Knott PNC Sports Complex have each developed contingency plans so that limited services can be offered except in the most extreme of weather conditions.
-The post office, university store, and all other offices and services are considered non-essential and will not open when the university is declared closed.
+Scheduled public safety officers, residence life staff, student health services staff, and designated physical plant employees are considered essential personnel.
+Although not considered essential services, the library, media center, computer labs, and Knott PNC Sports Complex have each developed contingency plans so that limited services can be offered except in the most extreme of weather conditions.
+The post office, university store, and all other offices and services are considered nonessential and will not open when the university is declared closed.

-Non-essential employees must not report to work during a delay or university closing without the expressed consent of their immediate supervisor.
-This permission should not be given by the immediate supervisor without first consulting the executive director of human resources or the divisional vice president.
+Nonessential employees must not report to work during a delay or university closing without the expressed consent of their immediate supervisor.
+This permission should not be given by the immediate supervisor without first consulting the director of human resources or the divisional vice president.

 9. The liberal leave policy will be recognized for any employee who cannot get to work because of hazardous weather conditions.
 Liberal leave means an employee must use his/her vacation, personal leave, or leave without pay, but need not have to obtain for prior approval.